allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ## The Radar :satellite:

-The investigation showed one thing — the bug was clearly on the iOS side affecting the whole system and could not be properly fixed in the app.
+The investigation showed one thing — the bug was clearly in iOS, affecting the whole system and could not be properly fixed in the app.
 The only thing that could and should be done, was to [file an Apple bug report](https://bugreport.apple.com) (aka radar).
-An external user (non-Apple employee) can only see bug reports reported by himself and no one else, so this may also be a good idea to file an [openradar](https://openradar.appspot.com) so that everyone else can find it and see its status.
+An external user (non-Apple employee) can only see bug reports reported by himself and no one else, so it may also be a good idea to file an [openradar](https://openradar.appspot.com) so that everyone else can find it and see its status.
 This way, “the 410 MapKit” issue described above was reported as `rdar://25267344`.
 The issue was